 However, how can employees be vigilant if they don’t know what to look for?
 It’s your responsibility to prepare them for the inevitable phishing scam, ransomware attack, or public Wi-Fi hack.

 A Change Management Plan for Cybersecurity

 An ERP implementation shouldn’t be the only time your organization considers improving its cybersecurity.
 Cybersecurity is a continuous battle that requires a long-term change management plan.

 You can implement all the cybersecurity control frameworks you want, but your processes will become ineffective as soon as an employee clicks a phishing link.
-That’s why you need more than technical frameworks – you need clearly communicated best practices and recurrent training.
+That’s why you need more than technical frameworks – you need clear communication and recurrent training on best practices.

 Why Employees Need Cybersecurity Knowledge

 1. The “Old Ways” are Easy